FinanceFlowAPI/financial-data-api-documentation/docs/financial_calendar_api.md

 1. [Sign up](https://financeflowapi.com/api_documentation) to get your API key.
 2. Explore the Financial Calendar API documentation or this repository for details.
-3. Test the endpoints with our free plan or unlock full access with a paid plan.
+3. Test the endpoints with our Test plan or unlock full access with a paid plan.

 ---